 A GROUNDBREAKING NEW SERIES ABOUT WORLD WAR ONE.

-WAR NEWS is now available to stream and download through the Gibson Group Vimeo On Demand pages.
-War News on Vimeo
+War News is available to rent or buy through the Gibson Group Vimeo On Demand page.

 Imagine a current affairs show reporting on World War One live from the battlefield.
 War News does that in a gripping new five-part series on Prime that tells the story of New Zealand at war from 1914 to 1918.